Birthe Neumann

 In 2013, she received the Lauritzen Award.

-Neumann is married to Danish actor Paul Hüttel; they have one daughter.
+Neumann was married to Danish actor Paul Hüttel from 1974 until his death in 2025; they had one daughter.

 Biography from the Wikipedia article Birthe Neumann.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.